JingMa87/Web-Scraping-Collection/README.md

 If you encounter a new scraping problem, feel free to start an issue in the Issue Tracker and discuss the problem with me.
 Creativity is the key to innovation!

+### Resource
+The following website is a nice resource for dealing with Selenium problems: http://www.guru99.com/selenium-tutorial.html.

 ---

 _Happy coding awesome people!_